Chapter 2: Introduction to Computer Programming

 they tend to become unmanageable unless the programmer is well organized.
 For

-this reason, computer scientists came up with a fancy term called methodology.
-This word refers to the steps you can take to
+this reason, computer scientists came up with a fancy term called

 describe how a program is written, based on the way a programming language